 Inmarsat, a privately owned company founded in 1979 and headquartered in the UK, provides global mobile satellite communications services.
 Employing approximately 1790 people as of 2023, the company generated over $1 billion in revenue that year.
 Inmarsat's primary offering is enterprise connectivity services, connecting various users worldwide through its satellite networks.
 It is currently a subsidiary of Viasat.

-Inmarsat's customers primarily consist of airlines and Aviation companies.
-Examples of Inmarsat's customers include Ethiopian Airlines and Toei Reefer Line.
-Examples of Inmarsat's suppliers include Eutelsat and Barco.
+Inmarsat's customers primarily consist of maritime Transportation and airlines and Aviation companies.
+Examples of Inmarsat's customers include Toei Reefer Line, Sallaum Lines and Ethiopian Airlines.
+Examples of Inmarsat's suppliers include Barco and Eutelsat.